 The Energy Star website has a rebate finder that allows you to locate rebates for energy-efficient appliances and heating/cooling systems by zip code.
 However, that is only a small part of what the site offers.

 Energystar.gov also contains a product finder for products that meet Energy Star standards, ideas for building energy-saving homes and making existing ones more energy efficient, and a separate section to help businesses integrate energy savings into their facilities.
 The business section contains educational materials to help sell both management and employees on energy-efficient products and practices.

 Do not forget to consult your local government (county, city, or planning entities) for other programs that target local green efforts.
 Ask for advice whenever you shop around for contractors, as they often have knowledge of local programs that may apply to your situation and how to handle the corresponding paperwork.

 It is important to read the details on any published tax incentive to verify that the information is still valid, especially for federal programs.
-Energy efficiency tax initiatives are constantly changing and often allowed to expire, and then get retroactively reinstated by Congress, as in the budget deal signed last year.
+Energy efficiency tax initiatives are constantly changing and often allowed to expire, and then get retroactively reinstated by Congress, as in the budget deal that the president signed in 2018.
 Check the DSIRE and Energy.gov websites and with the IRS to see if any credits are available to you.

 Thanks to these government tax incentives, you can now go green while getting some green.
 If you are considering new appliances or home improvement projects, please look over your options for tax incentive programs.
 It is a win-win situation for both you and the environment.